kontainapp/km-demo/snapdemos/readme.md

 # 1-time step - install packages into virtual environment
 pip install -r requirements.txt

-# to see it working
+# test1 - to see it working
 make run_test_with_py

 # to reproduce it with error in km
 make run_test

+# test2 - to see it working
+make run_test2_with_py

+# to reproduce it with error in km
+make run_test2
 ```

 ## Example 2: using llama cpp to run llama2 GGML model